 Self-Salvation Through Transhumanism

 In the end, the greatest designer body will turn into a moldering corpse.
 Even with the most amazing genetic upgrades, the human container will still wear out.
 “The wages of sin is death” and “It is appointed for man to die once, and after that comes judgment” (Rom 6:23; Heb 9:27 ESV).
 Humanists, refusing to accept this cursed limitation, are seeking technological solutions to overcome it.
 Denying their place as God’s finite creatures and disowning the consequence of their sin, they believe that they will soon be able to convert themselves into transhumans, limitless creatures who are better than human.
-By overcoming mortality and reaching for infinity, transhuman technology allows man to be his own savior.
+By overcoming mortality and reaching for infinity, transhuman technology allows man to be his own saviour.
 He will conquer the last enemy, death, by himself (1 Cor 15:26).

 To transform from a human to a transhuman, a person simply needs to merge with a machine.
 This idea is not new: the use of mechanical parts has blessed many people.
 Orthotics and prosthetics first gave us peg legs and wooden teeth, then hearing aids and glass lenses, and now titanium joints, mechanical heart valves, cochlear implants and biomechatronic limbs.
 However, as marketing forces continue to divert the business of medicine away from curing ill patients to enhancing well people, newer bionic devices become ethically troubling.
 Implantable computer chips that improve intelligence and memory, for example, would benefit patients with dementia, but would also attract wealthy narcissists with normal brains.